spark-jobserver/spark-jobserver/doc/contribution-guidelines.md

 1. Create your pull request.
 (PR name must match [commit name](#commit))
 2. Fill the pull request template with all of the required elements
 3. CI tests kick in and report back any issues, you should fix these issues before continuing.
-No broken PR will be reviewed.
 4. The reviewer(s) uses Github review system so you will know if the reviewer requested any changes, approved the Pull Request or simply added comments.
 5. If any changes are requested please fix them and then once you are ready ask for a new review